-Longitudinal Implementation Strategy Tracking System (LISTS)
+Longitudinal Implementation Strategy Tracking System

-Longitudinal Implementation Tracking System (LISTS)
+Longitudinal Implementation Strategy Tracking System

 What Is LISTS?

-LISTS offers a systematic method for documenting, specifying, and tracking the use of implementation strategies in a given project or study.
+The Longitudinal Implementation Strategy Tracking System (LISTS) offers a systematic method for documenting, specifying, and tracking the use of implementation strategies in a given project or study.
 It was developed collaboratively between researchers and practitioners to fill a research gap in systematically tracking implementation strategy use and modifications in research studies and other implementation efforts.

 By accurately characterizing the dynamic use of implementation strategies and how they change over time, LISTS increases the precision and reliability of changes in implementation strategy use, and encourages the use of common data elements to support data analysis across sites and synthesis across studies.
 It includes three components: 1) a strategy assessment, 2) a data capture platform, and 3) a user guide.